Get News & Updates Directly To Your Inbox

-If you’re having trouble taking your medications when you’re supposed to, figure out why.
-Here are a few of the common reasons:
+If you’re having trouble taking your medications as directed, figure out why.
+A few common reasons derail many folks.
+For example, you may be:

-Not taking your medications as prescribed is not a good idea.
-You put yourself at risk and you miss the benefits of your medication.
+It is not a good idea to take your medication differently than prescribed.
+You could put yourself at risk, and you miss the benefits of your medication.

-What to do Blue Cross and Blue Shield of Illinois started the Pharmacists Adding Value and Expertise® (PAVE®) program to help our members with medication education.
-Local pharmacists may engage with members to help them understand and manage their disease state.
-The pharmacist works with each individual member to develop a customized solution.
-In addition to this education, this may include setting reminders on phones or using pillboxes to help organize medications and improve adherence.
+Blue Cross and Blue Shield of Illinois created the Pharmacists Adding Value and Expertise® (PAVE®) program to help our members with medication education.
+Local pharmacists engage with members to help them understand and manage their disease state.
+The pharmacist works one-on-one with a member to come up with a tailored plan that’s right for them.
+In addition to education, help may include setting reminders on phones or using pillboxes to help organize medications and improve adherence.

-Check out Living365® for resources to manage your conditions and convenient access to local pharmacists and dietitians.
+Check out Living365® for resources to manage your health and convenient access to local pharmacists and dietitians.